segmentio/ecs-logs/README.md

 metadata on log events, which it uses to set the group and stream to which the log event will be sent.

-The log message can be easier plain text or JSON formatted.
+The log message can be either plain text or JSON formatted.
 When ecs-logs fails to parse a JSON message, either because the content is not JSON or because the format is not something it understands, it will generate a log event where the *message* field is set to the full log message, for example: